 Historical auction performance demonstrates how this variety has traded across different quality levels and market conditions.

-Market activity reveal ongoing interest in this transitional die variety as part of complete Jefferson nickel collections.
+Market activity reveals ongoing interest in this transitional die variety as part of complete Jefferson nickel collections.

 Market activity:1939 Reverse of 1938 Nickel

-The 1939 Reverse of 1940 nickel showcases the U.S. Mint’s mid-year design correction that addressed structural flaws in the original 1938 reverse die.
-This improved reverse displays sharper details and straighter steps on the Monticello building, particularly at the center where the earlier curved design was replaced with a more defined, linear border.
+The 1939 Reverse of 1940 nickel reflects the U.S. Mint’s mid-year design correction that addressed the curved, weakly defined steps of the original 1938 reverse.
+The improved reverse displays sharper details and straighter steps on Monticello, particularly at the center where the rounded border was replaced with a more linear, defined edge.

 1939 Reverse of 1940 Nickel Price/Grade Chart